winstonchiong/decisionlabucsf.github.io/_pages/05-hiring.md

 ### Preferred qualifications
 - Experience working with clinical populations
-- Experience working with health professionals and/or biomedical scientists
 - Prior interest/experience in neuroscience, dementia, and/or aging
 - Interest in team science and transdisciplinary collaboration
 - Two-year commitment (with opportunities to extend as mutually desired)